bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-0.21.0-new-release.md

 Sjors Provost: 00:25:58

 It's still moving, and also there are great other solutions out there.
-So there's the Spectre open source project which just runs a little web server on your own computer and then it magically talks to the RPC again with these RPC calls that we talked about and it creates wallets and it's...it's very very nice very slick we wouldn't be able to get it that slick.
+So there's the Spectre open source project which just runs a little web server on your own computer and then it magically talks to the RPC again with these RPC calls that we talked about and it creates wallets and it's very very nice very slick we wouldn't be able to get it that slick.
 But if you can get more support inside of Bitcoin Core, it means fewer software that you need to download from places that you then need to trust.

-Aaron van Wirdum: 00:26:23

-Exactly.

-Sjors Provost: 00:26:24

-So there is something to be said for continuing this.

-Aaron van Wirdum: 00:26:26

-All right, next point.

 ## Experimental Descriptor Wallets and SQLight Support